Steps To Adding Fractions With Different Denominators

 Main Subheading

 Fractions are an integral part of mathematics, representing parts of a whole.
 When fractions have the same denominator, adding them is straightforward: simply add the numerators and keep the denominator the same.
-However, when fractions have different denominators, a preliminary step is required to ensure accurate addition.
+Even so, when fractions have different denominators, a preliminary step is required to ensure accurate addition.
 This step involves finding a common denominator, which transforms the fractions into equivalent fractions that can be easily added.

 Comprehensive Overview